 Sandra is recognized as one of the top corporate commercial litigators in Canada by the Canadian Legal Lexpert Directory and The Best Lawyers in Canada.
 She has also been featured among the country's leading class actions lawyers in The Best Lawyers in Canada for the past four years.

-Working seamlessly with clients and counsel across Canada and in foreign jurisdictions, Sandra brings extensive expertise in complex commercial litigation matters, class action defence, professional liability defence, and — as a registered trademark agent — in trademark and copyright disputes.
+Working seamlessly with clients and counsel across Canada and in foreign jurisdictions, Sandra has extensive experience in complex commercial litigation matters, class action defence, professional liability defence, and — as a registered trademark agent — in trademark and copyright disputes.

 Her experience includes: